open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 ## Customize hooks

-### Step 1: Create a new hook
+### Step 1: Implement a new hook

 MMEngine has implemented commonly used [hooks](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md) for training and test, When users have requirements for customization, they can follow examples below.
-For example, if they want to modify the value of hyperparameter `model.hyper_paramete`, aiming at making it change with training iteration number:
+For example, if some hyper-parameter of the model needs to be changed when model training, we can implement a new hook for it:

 ```python
 # Copyright (c) OpenMMLab.
 All rights reserved.